Apple Pancake Recipe

 - If you don’t have a microwave, you can sauté the apples for 3 – 5 minutes.
 Don’t over cook them, just soften them.

 - They heat up nicely in a toaster oven.
+Just toast them for up to 5 minutes.

 Nutrition

-From lighting up stages with her BA in theater to crafting delightful dishes and cocktails, Elaine Benoit's journey is a testament to passion's transformative power.
+From lighting up stages with her BA in theater to food journalist, Elaine Benoit's journey is a testament to passion's transformative power.
 As the CEO of Dishes Delish, she offers a blend of healthy, comforting recipes and exquisitely crafted cocktails.
 Beyond the kitchen, Elaine voiced her culinary adventures on her podcast, "Dishing," and co-owns Food Blogger Help, extending her expertise to guide budding food bloggers to success.
 Whether it's for a heartwarming dish or insights into food blogging, Elaine's diverse experiences make her a beacon in the culinary digital landscape.

 Thanks Swayam!
-They are super delicious!

 Valentina!
 Thanks.
 Alas, the book is lost for good.

 Love these, Elaine!
+So delicious and easy.

 Thanks Beth! 🙂